 While the specific rubber compounds prevent pressure and heat accumulation, the tread pattern is responsible for the tire's handling.
 Better traction during the warmer months makes these tires perfect for high performance vehicles.

-However, summer tires should not be used in cold temperatures, as they will not provide the needed traction during the winter months.
+Summer tires should not be used in cold temperatures, as they will not provide the needed traction during the winter months.
 They are specifically designed for temperatures above 45 degrees.

 What do Summer Tires Offer?